Limited spots available! Click the "Register for the Studio" button below to join the waitlist and book a free consultation.

 in Carmen

-Ingrid Flaherty is delighted to make her Charlottesville Opera debut this summer in the chorus of Carmen.
+Ingrid Flaherty was delighted to make her Charlottesville Opera debut this summer in the chorus of Carmen.
 A recent graduate of Monticello High School, she sang with the Monticello Choirs, performed as a vocal soloist with the school’s Jazz Band and Orchestra, played saxophone with the Jazz and Steel Bands, and appeared in school productions of Cry-Baby (2023) and High School Musical (2024).

 Ingrid was selected for All-Virginia Chorus throughout high school and participated in both the VMEA Senior Honor Choir and the ACDA National Honor Choir during her senior year.
 This past winter, she received high marks in the Virginia level of the NATS National Student Auditions and advanced to the regional level.
 In 2024, she was a voice student at the Virginia Summer Governor’s School for Visual and Performing Arts at Radford University.